mns-s5/hacking-lab-on-docker/readme.md

-it contains a script launch_lab.sh that automates and make you choose what u want to H4ck if u runing on windows (time to delete and move to linux) or any other os rather than kali or os pentest dedicated systems u can also use option to run arch or kali insode a docker container:
+it contains a script launch_lab.sh that automates and make you choose what u want to H4ck if u runing on windows (time to delete and move to linux) or any other os rather than kali or os pentest dedicated systems u can also use option to run arch or kali inside a docker container:

 #Requirements: